robibhatt/cube/docs/API.md

 ## Configuration Objects

 Configuration throughout the codebase is captured via small dataclasses rather than external YAML or JSON.
-Key configuration classes include `MLPConfig`, the `OptimizerConfig` subclasses, and `TrainerConfig` in `src/training/trainer_config`.
+Key configuration classes include `MLPConfig`, `SgdConfig`, and `TrainerConfig` in `src/training/trainer_config`.
 Experiments also define dataclass configs (e.g., `RepeatedSamplingExperimentConfig`).
 These objects are created frequently in tests and scripts, so correct field values are critical for proper directory creation and checkpoint handling.

 ## Interactions and Dependencies

 - `Trainer` relies on `Checkpoint` for saving/loading model parameters and optimizer state.
 - `Experiments` compose multiple `Trainer` instances and use various `JointDistribution` implementations to generate data.
- - `Optimizer` instances are created per model via `create_optimizer` and are stored in checkpoints.
+- `Sgd` instances are created per model and are stored in checkpoints.

 ## Automatic Plugin Imports

-The project relies on a small registry for optimizers and various experiment helpers.
-Importing a module executes decorators like ``@register_optimizer`` that populate the relevant registry.
-Models are now instantiated directly without a registry.
-Data providers no longer participate in this plugin system – the only implementation required for current experiments is :class:`NoisyProvider`, which is constructed explicitly where needed.
-Target functions are similarly instantiated directly from their configs.
+Optimisers are instantiated directly; the only implementation currently supported is μP-aware stochastic gradient descent.
+Configuration is expressed through :class:`SgdConfig` and passed straight to :class:`Sgd`, so no plugin system or registry is required.
+Data providers and targets are likewise created explicitly from their configs.

-The training loop itself is provided by the concrete :class:`Trainer` in ``src/training/trainer.py`` and configured via :class:`TrainerConfig` from ``src/training/trainer_config.py``; no registry is involved.
+The training loop itself is provided by the concrete :class:`Trainer` in ``src/training/trainer.py`` and configured via :class:`TrainerConfig` from ``src/training/trainer_config.py``.

-Adding a new experiment or optimizer therefore only requires placing the module inside the appropriate package and decorating the class.
-No manual import statements are needed to enable discovery.
-Target functions do not participate in this plugin mechanism anymore because they are instantiated explicitly.

 ## Device Placement